AbhiTheModder/understand-smali/DAY-03.md

 ### The Question and Answer:
 ![image](https://user-images.githubusercontent.com/85984486/154293034-ca952c95-b81a-432d-a38e-13cda00ee490.png)

-**Dex Basic Judgement Language by our legend @Spicey_01, who also did hard work on smali understanding, and like me, compiled all the resources he got from internet, in explanatory language.
-So, all credits to him.
+**Dex Basic Judgement Language by @Spicey_01, who also did hard work on smali understanding, and like me, compiled all the resources he got from internet, in explanatory language.
+So, all credits for this page to him.
 Go spam his DM/PM/IB by Thanks😂 (No, don't do this, but atleast add one Thanks message in his DM/PM/IB), and I'm modifying some of his lines, which might be difficult to understand by newbies, to simple language only 😁😁**

 ![image](https://user-images.githubusercontent.com/85984486/154318743-8878c46c-79b9-4bcb-ae09-1240f428a802.png)